iterate-ch/docs/mountainduck/preferences.md

 :::::{tabs}
 ::::{group-tab} macOS

 You can disable notifications in *System Preferences → Notifications*.
 Choose *None* for alert style and keep checked *Show* in *Notification Centre*.
-This way you will no longer be disturbed by any notification displays, but can still check back the notifications in *Notification Centre* anytime if required.
+This way you will no longer be disturbed by any notification displays, but can still check back the notifications in *Notification Center* anytime if required.

 ::::
 ::::{group-tab} Windows